jparkerbarton/worked-out/README.md

 #### Django and File Structure
 The writing of the project took place primarily in **Python 3.13.5** informed by **Django 4.2.24** (to mesh well with **Bootstrap 5.0.2**, see below).
 Because the Django web framework sets up many files on its own, the work was primarily in editing and fleshing out those files and their relations to one another.
 The folders within the project are these:
-* `worked_out` : Contains the settings file and the central URL clearinghouse.
+* `worked_out` : Contains the settings files and the central URL clearinghouse.
 * `workouts` : Contains the models, forms, views, and URL logic for tracking client and workout information.
 * `accounts` : Contains the models, views, and URL logic for authentication of the user (i.e., the trainer).
 * `templates` : Contains the HTML, CSS, and JavaScript for end user presentation of the app.